PeeDorn/Telegram-Bot---Scrape-Telegram-Members/README.md

 Telegram Bot - Scrape Telegram Members and Add to your Group and Send to Bulk SMS All Scraped Members
  @SeaUDorn

-[Environment Setup:]
-Download and Install Python:

-[Visit] python.org/downloads to download and install Python for your operating system.
-Set up the Python environment path in Windows, Linux, or macOS.
-Download and Install VS Code:

-Visit code.visualstudio.com/download to download and install VS Code for your operating system.
-Create Python Virtual Environment:

-Open your terminal in the project directory or Open the project directory in VS code.
-Run the command: python -m venv env to create a virtual environment.
-Activate the environment :

-Windows: .\env\Scripts\activate
-Linux or macOS: source env/bin/activate
-Install Project Dependencies:

-Run: pip install -r requirements.txt to install project dependencies.
-Create Telegram API Token:

-Go to my.telegram.org/auth.
-Enter your phone number and set up the API information to generate an API token.
-Documentation:
-Step 1: Setup Accounts

-Open the terminal in the project directory.
-Run python authenticate.py.
-Choose option 1 to enter new accounts.
-Enter Api id, Api hash, and phone number.
-If adding more accounts, enter 'y'; if not, enter 'n'.
-Choose option 2 to filter all banned accounts.
-Choose option 3 to show all accounts.
-Choose option 4 to delete accounts.
-Step 2: Scraping Members

-Run python member_scraper.py in the terminal.
-Choose an account to scrape.
-Choose to scrape from a public or private group.
-PUBLIC GROUPS: Suppose public group username is @PythonHub.
-Enter only 'PythonHub'.
-Omit '@' and hit enter PRIVATE GROUPS: Copy invite link and paste in the terminal and hit enter.
-Choose whether to filter active users.
-Step 3: Adding Members

-Launch python member_adder.py in the terminal.
-It'll create sessions and prompt for a login code if not logged in.
-Enter the username of the public group without '@'.
-Enter the number of accounts to use.
-Read the warning and press enter to proceed.
-It'll add members using the specified accounts.
-Troubleshooting:

-Members Not Getting Added:

-It may be due to account limitations.
-Try using other accounts.
-Error While Logging In:

-If you have two-factor authentication enabled, turn it off.
-You can turn it back on after logging in.
-For any problems, open an issue on GitHub or contact the developer via the Telegram group mentioned in the README.md.

-Step 4: Send Bulk Messages

-Launch python bulk_sms.py in the terminal.
-Select the number and enter.
-Choose the option to send a message based on the member's username or user ID.
-It will send the message to all members in the group.
-Ensure to follow the documentation properly for smooth execution of the project.
 Authors
 @SeaUDorn
 <div class="markdown-heading" dir="auto"><h2 tabindex="-1" class="heading-element" dir="auto">Environment Setup:</h2><a id="user-content-environment-setup" class="anchor" aria-label="Permalink: Environment Setup:" href="#environment-setup"><svg class="octicon octicon-link" viewBox="0 0 16 16" version="1.1" width="16" height="16" aria-hidden="true"><path d="m7.775 3.275 1.25-1.25a3.5 3.5 0 1 1 4.95 4.95l-2.5 2.5a3.5 3.5 0 0 1-4.95 0 .751.751 0 0 1 .018-1.042.751.751 0 0 1 1.042-.018 1.998 1.998 0 0 0 2.83 0l2.5-2.5a2.002 2.002 0 0 0-2.83-2.83l-1.25 1.25a.751.751 0 0 1-1.042-.018.751.751 0 0 1-.018-1.042Zm-4.69 9.64a1.998 1.998 0 0 0 2.83 0l1.25-1.25a.751.751 0 0 1 1.042.018.751.751 0 0 1 .018 1.042l-1.25 1.25a3.5 3.5 0 1 1-4.95-4.95l2.5-2.5a3.5 3.5 0 0 1 4.95 0 .751.751 0 0 1-.018 1.042.751.751 0 0 1-1.042.018 1.998 1.998 0 0 0-2.83 0l-2.5 2.5a1.998 1.998 0 0 0 0 2.83Z"></path></svg></a></div>